 Employee experience software is a type of HR technology that helps organizations manage and improve employee experience.
 It typically includes a range of tools and features designed to enhance various aspects of the employee journey, including recruitment and onboarding, performance management, benefits administration, and offboarding.

 What is employee experience management?

-Employee experience management (EXM) is the practice of designing, implementing, and optimising strategies to improve the overall employee experience within an organisation.
+Employee experience management (EXM) is the practice of designing, implementing, and optimizing strategies to improve the overall employee experience within an organization.
 The goal of employee experience management is to create a positive workplace culture that fosters employee engagement, productivity, and well-being.

 What are some examples of employee experience?

 Employee experience encompasses all the interactions an employee has with their employer throughout the employment lifecycle, as well as how those interactions impact the employees’ perception of an organization.
 Some examples of employee experience touchpoints and considerations include recruitment, onboarding, physical work environment, benefits and perks, performance reviews, career development opportunities, and work-life balance.